Raymond Specht: Arnhem Land Scientific Expedition

 Specht was invited to join the National Geographic Society and Smithsonian Institution sponsored Arnhem Land Scientific Expedition in 1946.
 After completing his Honours project he and the 15 other members of the group set out from Adelaide in March 1948.
-As the botanist for the group, Specht would spend 8 months with the team, collecting 25 tonnes of specimens.
-After the expedition ended, Specht and his specimens flew to Brisbane in 1949 where the collected materials were identified and prepared for distribution around the world.
+Specht spent 8 months collecting 25 tonnes of specimens as the group's botanist.
+The specimens were flown to Brisbane in 1949, identified, and prepared for distribution.
 Materials were sent to six herbaria within Australia, to Kew in England, the Rijksmuseum in Leiden, the Smithsonian Institution and Arnold Arboretum in the U.S.

-Specht returned to Adelaide and worked steadily on recording the materials recovered from the expedition over the next 14 years.
-The results of this would become Volume 3 of the Expedition, Botany and plant ecology (1958), co-edited with Charles P. Mountford.
+Specht returned to Adelaide and spent 14 years working with the specimens from the expedition.
+He co-edited with Charles P. MountfordVolume 3 of the Expedition, Botany and plant ecology (1958).
 He also edited Volume 4 entitled Zoology (1964).

-Specht worked as a senior research fellow at the University of Adelaide from 1950 while he worked on his MSc.
-He was appointed a lecturer in botany in 1951, and worked on his PhD for the next two years, on mineral nutrition and biomass relationships of the heath vegetation at Dark Island, South Australia.
-He rose to Senior Lecturer in 1955.
-In 1956, Specht earned Fulbright, Smith Mundt and Carnegie grants to study in the U.S.

-Specht took up a position as Reader in plant ecology at the University of Melbourne in 1961, and became Acting Head of the Department of Botany in 1964.
-He moved to the University of Queensland in 1966 as Professor and Head of the Department of Botany and remained there until 1989.
-He was visiting professor in the Department of Forestry at the University of Oxford in 1970.
-He was visiting professor in the Department of Botany at the University of Leeds in 1975.

 Specht was made an Officer of the Order of Australia in 2020 for "distinguished service to science, and to education, in the fields of botany, plant ecology and conservation."